Mwiche96/OhMyGrid/docs/impact.md

   <figcaption class="image-caption"> <a href="https://iea.blob.core.windows.net/assets/a688d0f5-a100-447f-91a1-50b7b0d8eaa1/BuildingtheFutureTransmissionGrid.pdf" target="_blank"> Ember - Africa Electricity Data Transparency 2025 </a>- Click to enlarge.</figcaption>
 </div>

 In many low- and middle-income countries, data on electrical infrastructure is **outdated, incomplete, or fragmented**.
 This presents a significant barrier for governments, utilities, and planners.
-Even in high-income countries, while data may be more comprehensive, it is often **not publicly available** or limited by restrictive licensing—hampering transparency and the ability to collaborate or validate results.
+Even in high-income countries, while data may be more comprehensive, it is often **not publicly available** or limited by restrictive licensing.
+This hinders transparency and the ability to collaborate or validate results.

 Open data ensures that: